ccb-hms/gwasCatSearch/README.md

 # gwasCatSearch

-tooling for semantic search of NHGRI GWAS catalog
+An R package to provide free text search, and ontology lookup for GWAS Catalog phenotypes